 Your Companys commitment towards safety, health and environment is being continuously enhanced and your Company encourages involvement of all its employees in activities related to safety, including promotion of safety standards.
-This is also demonstrated by the fact that there has been no single incidence of accident for the last 12603days.
+This is also demonstrated by the fact that there has been no single incidence of accident for the last 1625 days.
 The Safety Committee, constituted for the same, regularly reviews the adherence of safety norms.
-Some of the programs undertaken by the Company include behaviour based safety training, Knowledge based fire extinguisher training, fire fighting training and Safety awareness, etc. Various health checkup programs for employees were regularly undertaken by the Company during the year.
+Some of the programs undertaken by the Company include behaviour based safety training, knowledge based fire extinguisher training, fire fighting training and safety awareness, etc. Various health checkup programs for employees were regularly undertaken by the Company during the year.
 Requirements relating to various environmental legislations and environment protection have been duly complied by your Company.

-Directors and Key Managerial Personnel a) Key Managerial Personnel (KMP)
+Directors and Key Managerial Personnel

 |Name of the KMP||Designation|